Remembrance Day Hours: 7:00am – 6:00pm

 For those teens and adults who have always wanted to skate or just improve your skills.
 Helmets are mandatory.

-Designed for future young hockey and ringette stars, this high-energy session builds balance, agility, speed, endurance, and power through fun and engaging drills.
-Turn practice into game-time magic and boost confidence!
-Important Note: This is not a Learn to Skate program.
-Before enrolling, participants should be able to independently get up and down on the ice and shuffle across the rink without assistance.
+Perfect for future young hockey and ringette stars!
+High-energy sessions build balance, agility, speed, endurance, and of course power!
+Fun drills turn into game-time magic.
+Join us for a skating adventure that boosts confidence and performance!
+(Note: This is not a Learn to Skate Program.
+Before enrolling, participants should be able to independently get

 Ages 3 – Adult